Theories

 Applying a theory

 A theory consists of a main rule together with the necessary definitions and meanings to make sense of it.
-As an example, consider the following theory:Def.
-1: If there are droplets of water coming from the sky, then it rains.
+As an example, consider the following theory:Definition 1: If there are droplets of water coming from the sky, then it rains.

 Meaning of “rainbow”: If there is a rainbow, then I can see colors in the sky.